failfa-st/learn-langchainjs/README.md

 ## Prerequisites (optional)

-If you'd like to run the examples locally or complete all the challenges, you'll need to have Node.js installed and follow these steps:
+If you'd like to run the examples locally and complete all the challenges, you'll need to have Node.js installed and follow these steps:

 1. Clone the repository to your computer and navigate to the `learn-langchainjs` folder